andreasm80/blog.local/content/post/2024-11-08-overlay_on_overlay/index.md

 In a Spine/Leaf architecture **the** most used overlay protocol is [VXLAN](https://datatracker.ietf.org/doc/html/rfc7348) as the transport plane and BGP EVPN as the control plane.
 Why use overlay in the physical network you say?
 Well its the best way of moving L2 over L3, and in a "distributed world" as the services in the datacenter today mostly is we need to make sure this can be done in a controlled and effective way in our network.
 Doing pure L2 will not scale, L3 is the way.
 EVPN for multi-tenancy.

-Adding VXLAN as the overlay protocol in my spine leaf fabric I can stretch my layer 2 networks across all my layer 3 leaves without worries.
+Adding VXLAN as the overlay protocol in my spine leaf fabric I can stretch my layer 2 networks across all my layer 3 leafs without worries.
 This means I can now suddenly have multiple servers physical as virtual in the same layer 2 subnet.
 To make that happen as effectively and with as low admin overhead as possible VXLAN will be the transport plane (overlay protocol) and again BGP will be used as the control plane.
 This means we now need to configure BGP in the overlay, on top of our BGP in the underlay.
 BGP EVPN will be used to create isolation and multi tenancy on top of the underlay.
 To quickly summarize, VXLAN is the transport protocol responsible of carrying the layer 2 subnets over any layer 3 link in the fabric.
 BGP and EVPN will be the control plane that always knows where things are located and can effectively inform where the traffic should go.
 This is stil all in the physical network fabric.
 As we will see a bit later, we can also introduce network overlay protocols in other parts of the infrastructure.

 ![vxlan-l2-over-l3](images/image-20241127110441121.png)